ivogeorg/cpp-lecture-notes/cpp-lecture-02-01.md

+## Overview

+Module 2 consists of 3 weeks and 6 lectures, from Tue, Sep 1, to Thur, Sep 17.
+It plunges into class design and introduces dynamic allocation on the heap and working with pointers.
+It's major emphasis is operator overloading as an important component of class design, especially the interesting design issues that come up in the presence of dynamically allocated class members.

 ### Using const

 The keyword const can be used to declare constant variables _(LOL!)_, constant functions, constant arguments, and constant return values.
 It is left-associative (i.e. modifies what's on the left) except when it is leftmost and then it is right-associative (i.e. it modifies what's on the immediate right).